redhat-na-ssa/demo-ibm-spyre/README.md

 # demo-ibm-spyre
 > [!IMPORTANT]
  This demo has been created for use with IBM Spyre Hardware on OCP.
-IBM Spyre hardware must be installed first before executing this script.
+IBM Spyre hardware must be installed first before executing this demo script.

 ## Setup OCP Web Terminal